 Unlike the FiiO Q1 Mark 2 and the Cozoy TAKT, the Audirect Beam is not MFi certified as Audirect opt to use a third-party module in place of Apple’s LAM (Lightning Adaptor Module) which deviates it from the MFi design requirements.
 For connectivity, the Beam sports a USB-C port allowing the DAC/Amp to be used with iOS and Android devices as well as PC.

 The Audirect Beam weighs in at 12g with dimensions measuring 52mm (L) x 14mm (W) x 6mm (H).
 Encased in an Aluminium CNC chassis, it is possibly the smallest DAC/Amp you can find in the market today.

 The Beam features a 3.5mm single-ended output as well as a multi-functional volume rocker which also acts as a push-button for play/pause function.
 Beam also supports earphones with line-control remote functions.

-The Beam is available in grey and gold, standard accessories in the box include: a Type-C USB to Apple Lightning cable, a Type-C USB to Type C USB cable, a Type-C USB to Type-A USB for connectivity between the Whistle and the source which can be your Apple or Android smartphone or PCs running Mac OS as well as Windows 7 or 10.
+The Beam is available in grey and gold, standard accessories in the box include: a USB-C to Apple Lightning cable, a USB-C to USB-C cable, a USB-C to USB-A USB for connectivity between the Beam and the source which can be your Apple or Android smartphone or PCs running Mac OS as well as Windows 7 or 10.